BENGALS TO THE SUPER BOWL: Evan McPherson's 31-yard FG Lifts Bengals Past Chiefs, 27-24, in OT - CLNS Media

 The Bengals pulled off the biggest and most dramatic comeback in franchise history, erasing an 18-point deficit and shocking the two-time defending AFC Champion Chiefs, 27-24, in overtime in the AFC Championship before a stunned sellout crowd at GEHA Field at Arrowhead Stadium.

 Evan McPherson’s 31-yard field goal with 9:22 left in overtime helped the Bengals reach the Super Bowl for the first time in.
 33 years and matched the biggest comeback in AFC Championship game history.
-The Colts beat Tom Brady and the Patriots, 34-31, in Jan.
+The Colts also came from 21-3 down to beat Tom Brady and the Patriots, 34-31, in Jan.
 2007.
 It was McPherson’s fourth field goal of the game and he is a perfect 12-for-12 in the postseason, one shy of Adam Vinatieri’s 2006 NFL record.

 One play after Eli Apple dropped a potential pick-6 to end overtime, Jessie Bates tipped a Patrick Mahomes pass to Vonn Bell setting the Bengals up at their 45 with 14:45 left in overtime.